tascintra/nft-preview-card/README.md

 ### Continued development 👨‍💻

-Now for the next project I want to mix flexbox and grid layout and also include JavaScript to make interactions on the page to improve my skillw with JS.
+Now for the next project I want to mix flexbox and grid layout and also include JavaScript to make interactions on the page to improve my skills with JS.

 ## Author